Summary: In this tutorial, we covered easy guides on how to crop a video on Windows 10/11 and older systems.

 Tips: Since the zoom-in is a process, the beginning part of the video will still stay not cropped.

-3. How to Crop a Video in PowerPoint?
+4. How to Crop a Video on Windows 10 with PowerPoint

 Although many users already know that we can crop a video in Windows 10 using PowerPoint, how to export the cropped video with PowerPoint is unmentioned in many tutorials.
 In fact, it is tricky to export and save the cropped video, since there isn't a direct option.